Yu295/MTRX2700_Major/README.md

 ```c
 __interrupt void TC1_ISR(void);
 ```
 The capturing of the PWM signal is interpreted as an interrupt.
 To filter measurement noise, the ```TIE``` register is only enabled for 10 readings at each position, and the minimal value (above a pre-determined noise threshold) is the designated distance.
 The pulse width is measured by capturing the ```TC1``` value at the rising edge, and subtracting this from the ```TC1``` value at the next falling edge.
 Despite the limitation of underestimating the distance sometimes, it is usually functional with an accuracy of.
+The captured distance is based on the time elapsed for the laser to travel between the object and the sensor, there is a limitation:
+- **The dected obstacles are assumed to be non-black objects.** This is because that black absorbs more light than other colours, thus if the object is black, the laser cannot recognize it.

 ## Serial Module (C)